Thirteen-year-old activist with autism wants to close seclusion rooms at schools

 Breaking News Emails

-POWHATAN, Virginia — Alex Campbell was just seven years old when, he says, his principal dragged him down the hall to the school's "crisis room."
+POWHATAN, Virginia — Alex Campbell was just 7 years old when, he says, his principal dragged him down the hall to the school's "crisis room."

 Administrators reserved the room, a converted storage closet, for children who acted out.
 He still remembers the black-painted walls.
 The small window he was too short to reach.
 The sound of a desk scraping across the floor, as it was pushed in front of the door to make sure he couldn't get out.